Learn more about our news and special events, both here at the marina or out and about on Vancouver Island and the Gulf Islands.

 It’s never the best part of the fishing experience, and it’s often a thankless task, but someone on board the boat has got to do it.
 We’re talking about cleaning your catch.
 Knowing how to clean a fish properly is something every fisherman should know how to do.
 It’s the first step in getting your fish to taste delicious, after all.

-When do you need to clean your fish?
+When should you clean your fish?

-Try and clean your fish within an hour or two of catching it, or at the very least, on the day you catch it – this is true even if you are planning on freezing the fish eventually.
-If you’ll be out fishing for several days on your yacht, it will be important you have everything you need on board to easily clean your catch right there on the boat.
+Try to clean your fish within an hour or two of catching it, or at the very least, on the day you catch it – this is true even if you are planning on freezing the fish eventually.
+If you’ll be out fishing for several days on your yacht, it will be important that you have everything you need on board to easily clean your catch right there on the boat.
 Fortunately, you don’t need much to clean a fish.

 Here’s our quick guide to cleaning a fish on board your boat: